softwaresaved/jamie/docs/methods.rst

 Prediction
 ----------

+We predict using the model ensemble for a dataset collected from 2014--2019, containing 344,012 jobs.
+Of these, only 335,437 had both the description and job title correctly parsed from the jobs.ac.uk data.
+We further drop based on the following criteria:

+* After dropping jobs without salary: 274,913
+* After dropping jobs without posted: 274,912
+* After dropping jobs at PhD level: 260,821

-The model ensemble is used to generate 100 different predictions for each job from which we obtain bootstrap confidence intervals and estimates for the probability for each job.
+Using the ensemble we generate 100 different predictions for each job from which we obtain bootstrap confidence intervals and estimates for the probability for each job.
 The probability bound is used to generate upper and lower bounds of the total number of jobs.

-TODO: Descriptives.
+TODO: descriptives of predictions